NREL/SOEP-QSS/README.md

 Performance tuning and experimentation with alternative implementation designs are anticipated.
 Specifically, evaluation of alternative event queue designs is likely to be worthwhile, especially once parallel processing is added.

+### Performance Findings

+Performance findings and observations:
+* Simultaneous requantization triggering:
+  * Could skip continuous rep update if a variable is not an observer of any of the requantizing variables.
+    This would save assignments but more importantly evaluation of the highest derivative.
+    There is some overhead in determining whether a variable qualifies.
+    Testing so far doesn't show a significant benefit for this optimization but it should be reevaluated with real-world cases where simultaneous triggering is common.

 ## Testing

 * Case runs are being compared with results from [Qss Solver](https://sourceforge.net/projects/qssengine/) and [Ptolemy](http://ptolemy.eecs.berkeley.edu/) for now.